djotaku/adventofcode/2015/Day_01/README.md

 What is the position of the character that causes him to first enter the basement?

 Answer: 1797
+## Commentary / Approach to the Problem
+(later fill in how you did this originally)

+Coming at this in 2023 for another go-around with newer languages (like Go!), the best approach for part 1 would be to do a map then reduce.
+Map the parens to -1 and 1 and then sum.
+However, knowing what's coming in part 2, we can design the algorithm to do a for loop and store when we get to -1 and then keep on going.

 # Lessons Learned